Black Eye (album): Critical reception

 Upon release, Black Eye received mixed to positive reviews from music critics.
 Tom Sinclair, writing for Entertainment Weekly, stated that the album "barrels forward with such high-spirited hookiness that it's possible to forgive the shameless pandering of lyrics like 'I wanna be your kitten/Caress my fur.'"
-In a very positive review, prominent music critic Robert Christgau felt that most of the songs "live up to the underlining" and considered the album to be the best punk debut since the ones by the Ramones, Sex Pistols, The Clash, and Wire.
+In a very positive review, prominent music critic Robert Christgau felt that most of the songs "live up to the underlining" and considered the album to be the best punk debut since the ones by the Ramones, Sex Pistols, the Clash, and Wire.
 AllMusic reviewer Tom Demalon praised the loud guitar playing of both Rootes and Jones and opined that "the lack of dynamic diversity makes Black Eye somewhat of a one-trick pony, but it's a trick that makes the album's strongest tracks a joy."

-Nick Duerden of Q magazine remarked that Black Eye "sounds like a cross between The Stooges and Courtney Love.
+Nick Duerden of Q remarked that Black Eye "sounds like a cross between the Stooges and Courtney Love.
 And despite boasting the musical dexterity of Status Quo, it's a short, sharp shock that dispatches its venom with a tireless guile."
-Similarly, critic Roy Wilkinson of Select compared some songs favourably to The Stooges and early-Siouxsie and the Banshees.
+Similarly, critic Roy Wilkinson of Select compared some songs favourably to the Stooges and early-Siouxsie and the Banshees.
 However, he noted that the band "[seems] intent on falling short of PJ [Harvey]'s black-bordered presence.
 When was the last time you heard the Yeovil delta blues sound enlivened by such Carry On Riffing-isms as 'I've rocketed to Uranus' ('Nothing') and 'When the kids scream, there is a racket/You've got a magnificent packet' ('Too Famous')?"

 In a negative review, Darren Gawle of Drop-D magazine criticised the lyrics for their vague observations about obvious truths, stating: "The only shocking thing about Black Eye lies in a band trying to pass themselves off as Riot Grrls when in fact they pack as much 'Grrr' as a slightly vexed Yorkshire Terrier."
 In contrast, Colin Weston of Drowned in Sound commented: "The thing about Fluffy, is they aren't the most lyrically challenging of bands, but their music more then [sic] makes up for it, and what they DO say, you understand immediately... not messing about with 'Deep and meaningful' lyrics, these girls have got something to say, and say it the only way they know how... in your face!!!"
 Although Black Eye was not ranked in the Top 40 of The Village Voice's Pazz & Jop critics' poll for 1996, Christgau placed it at number 3 in his own "Dean's List".